chef/chef-web-docs/chef_master/source/resource_mdadm.rst

 Properties
 =====================================================

-This resource has the following properties:
+The mdadm resource has the following properties:

 ``bitmap``
    **Ruby Type:** String